lukepark327/eth-ghost-sol/README.md

 ![icon](https://github.com/twodude/ghost-relay/blob/master/images/icon.png)

-The ```Ghost relay``` is a system that allow of cross-EVM-chain communication using smart contracts which include Inclusive-protocol, merkle-patricia proof, etc..
+The ```Ghost relay``` is a system that allow of cross-EVM-chain communication using smart contracts which include Inclusive-protocol, merkle-patricia proof, the longest chain rule etc..

 <!--
 No more reference Peace Relay